irimina/CS-and-the-City-Curriculum/streetEatsSteps.md

 ## Close
 * How did you pass the review data to each card using only one attribute?
 Describe the process of creating a review card for each review.
 * What is the key benefit to building components with props?
+* How did you completed the mini challenges?
+Describe the process.
 * What did you learn/practice/understand better today?